Christian Konrad Sprengel: Life

 Sprengel subsequently lived on a pension and earnings from leading public outings on botanical field trips.
-He published a work on the usefulness of bees in 1811, suggesting that bee-hives be placed close to planted fields to enhance crop yield via bee pollination.
-Towards the end of his life he returned to studying classical literature and published his last book on Roman Poets with his comments in 1815.
+He published a work on the usefulness of bees in 1811, suggesting that beehives be placed close to planted fields to enhance crop yield via bee pollination.
+Towards the end of his life, he returned to studying classical literature and published his last book on Roman Poets with his comments in 1815.
 He died on 7 April 1816 and is buried at the Invalidenfriedhof in Berlin.
 His gravesite is unmarked and no portrait of him is known to exist.

 The secret of nature discovered in the structure and pollination of flowers

 During Sprengel's time scholars of natural science (naturalists), including botanist Joseph Gottlieb Kölreuter, viewed insects as only accidental or incidental visitors to flowers.
 They were seen as thieves of nectar which was considered a fluid meant to nourish the growing seed.
 (It was believed that the flower was the place for the marriage of the male and female parts and that self-fertilization was the norm.)
 Fertilization was understood by Kolreuter; he referred to pollen as farina fecundens (the "fertilizing flour").
 Both Kolreuter and Sprengel believed in intelligent creation and sought and used teleological explanations of phenomena.
 (Like John Ray, Sprengel believed that observing nature was a kind of church service of beholding what "the wise Creator of nature had produced".)

 Sprengel began various botanical observations in 1787.
-He noticed that the wood cranesbill (Geranium sylvaticum) had soft hairs on the lower part of the petals, and came to a hypothesis that they protected nectar from rain in a way similar to that which eyebrows and eyelashes prevented sweat from entering the eye.
+He noticed that the wood cranesbill (Geranium sylvaticum) had soft hairs on the lower part of the petals and came to a hypothesis that they protected nectar from rain in a way similar to those which eyebrows and eyelashes prevented sweat from entering the eye.
 He collaborated with Willdenow in describing Silene chlorantha (Willd.)
 Ehrh.
 (Caryophyllaceae), which was extremely rare in Berlin district.
-It took six years before Sprengel published the work of his own researches.
+It took six years before Sprengel published the work of his own research.
 The book was based on the studies of 461 plants, presenting some 25 copperplate engravings based on his own drawings.

 Sprengel identified that flowers were essentially organs adapted in their structures to attract insects, which events aided in pollinating the plant.
 He observed that nectar was an attractant and that petals had markings that guided insects to the nectar.
 He also observed dichogamy, both protogyny and protandry, and pointed out that these phenomena helped prevent self-pollination.
 He also noticed self-incompatibility.
 He classified insects as generalists and specialists and identified the principle of buzz pollination in Leucojum.
 He noticed that some flowers were nectarless, especially those that were wind-pollinated.
-He also observed that some flowers such as orchids attracted insects but did not have nectar but he did not fully understand the nature of the deception.
+He also observed that some flowers such as orchids attracted insects but did not have nectar, but he did not fully understand the nature of the deception.
 He also recognized nectar theft by certain insects.